A Revenue Guide to Rental Income - IT 70

 Where more than one individual is entitled to the relevant sums, the limit is divided equally between them.

-An individual cannot avail of rent-a-room relief in respect of payments for accommodation in the family home by a child of the individual regardless of whether or not the child has claimed tax relief on the rent paid.
-This restriction applies to payments arising on or after 1 January 2007.
+You cannot avail of rent-a-room relief in respect of payments for accommodation in the family home by your child or your civil partner's child regardless of whether or not the child has claimed tax relief on the rent paid.
 There is no restriction where rent is paid by other family members, for example, nieces and nephews.

-With effect from 1 January 2010 rent-a-room relief does not apply to payments received either directly or indirectly by an individual, or a person connected with the individual, in respect of accommodation provided in the family home where that individual is an office holder or employee of the person making the payment or of a person connected with the payer.
-For example, relief is not due where an individual receives payment from his/her employer in respect of accommodation provided by the individual in his/her family home, for individuals visiting the employer for work related or training trips.
+Similarly, the relief does not apply to payments which you, or a person connected with you, receive either directly or indirectly in respect of accommodation provided in your family home where you are an office holder or employee of the person making the payment or of a person connected with the payer.
+For example, relief is not due where you receive payment from your employer in respect of accommodation provided by you in your family home, for individuals visiting the employer for work related or training trips.

 The relief does not affect your entitlement to mortgage interest relief nor capital gains tax exemption on the disposal of your residence.